 As schools of the 21st century strive to increase performance of all students, they are increasingly challenged to meet a wider variety of student needs.
 The special education generalist plays a critical role in providing instruction and support for students with special learning needs across multiple tiers of instruction.
 Generalists are good problem solvers who ask questions, continually reflect on and adjust their practice, are committed to individualization, and believe all students can learn.

-Taught from a Christian worldview, CCU’s special education training program helps develop dedicated educators as they pursue a special education career.
-Small class sizes encourage individualized learning and networking, and allow students direct access to professors who are also professionals in the field.
+Taught from a Christian worldview, CCU’s special education programs helps develop dedicated educators as they pursue a special education career.
+Small class sizes encourage individualized learning and networking, and allow students direct access to instructors who are also professionals in the field.

 Eligible for Colorado Licensure